Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 How ATG Drives Patients to Your Schedule So You Just Inject

-Paid ads, SEO, social media, AI simulator leads, and direct outreach — ATG runs multi-channel patient acquisition so providers never have to market themselves.
+Paid ads, SEO, social media, and direct outreach — ATG runs multi-channel patient acquisition so providers never have to market themselves.
 Here's how the funnel works and what it means for your patient volume.

 Read More →